chunelson64/HelloWorld/README.md

 # HelloWorld
 This is my 1st respository.
 My name is Nelson Chu and I am learning Github.
 ## My Career Passions
-I really to code and want to learn.
+I really want to code and want to learn.
 ## My Hobbies
 One of my favorite is to play golf.
 # My Favorite TV Shows and Movies